Neck, Throat & Thyroid

 GERD/LPR Diagnosis & Treatment

-Gastroesophageal reflux disease, or GERD, is a chronic digestive condition in which acids in your stomach flow backwards up your throat, causing a burning sensation beneath your breastbone , but in some cases, called " silent reflux", there is no burning , but other symptoms such as throat clearing. .
+Gastroesophageal reflux disease, or GERD, is a chronic digestive condition in which acids in your stomach flow backwards up your throat, causing a burning sensation beneath your breastbone.
 When you eat, the sphincter valve on your esophagus opens and closes, allowing food and liquids to pass from your throat to your stomach.
 When reflux occurs, this valve fails to close completely, and hydrochloric acids produced during the digestive process flow into your throat and esophagus, producing painful symptoms.
 GERD can be caused by Hiatal hernia – a condition in which the sphincter valve and upper portion of the stomach move around above the diaphragm.
 Reflux occurs most often immediately following a meal, when you are lying down, or bending over.
 Risk factors include eating spicy, fatty, or fried foods, or those containing citrus, tomato, chocolate, mint, onions, and garlic; drinking beverages that contain alcohol, caffeine, or carbonation; eating close to bedtime, or lying down following a meal.
 Avoiding the triggers that cause GERD is the most effective way of preventing it from occurring.
 Avoid foods and beverages that cause acid reflux, eat smaller meals, and resist late-night snacks.
 Quit smoking, and lose excess weight.
 We often see patients with chronic cough or throat clearing, which can be caused by silent reflux or LPR, which does not have the typical symptom of heartburn.

 Dysphagia